Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

 Asks Zoe to rearrange the **[Allocations](./zoe-data-types#allocation)** among the seats mentioned in _transfers_. _transfers_ are a set of changes to **Allocations** that must satisfy several constraints.
 If these constraints are all met, then the reallocation happens atomically.
-Otherwise an error is thrown and none of the propossed changes has any effect.
+Otherwise an error is thrown and none of the proposed changes has any effect.
 The constraints are as follows.

 - All the mentioned seats are still live.
 - There aren't any outstanding stagings for any of the mentioned seats.